Riding in My Car: History and lyrical content

+In popular culture

 "Riding in My Car" has been covered by artists including Peter, Paul and Mary on In Concert (1964) and Donovan on What's Bin Did and What's Bin Hid (1965; US title Catch The Wind) (Donovan also performed the song at an October 2012 concert at the Kennedy Center, released on Woody At 100!
 Live at the Kennedy Center).

-Other recordings include performances by Greg & Steve, Ramblin' Jack Elliot (on Songs to Grow On by Woody Guthrie, Sung by Jack Elliott), Odetta, Peter Seeger, Arlo Guthrie, Kidsongs, and Judy Collins.
+Other recordings include performances by Greg & Steve, Ramblin' Jack Elliot (on Songs to Grow On by Woody Guthrie, Sung by Jack Elliott), Odetta, Pete Seeger, Arlo Guthrie, Kidsongs, and Judy Collins.

 Bruce Springsteen performed the song at a Woody Guthrie tribute concert at Severance Hall in Cleveland on September 29, 1996, released that year on the record Til We Outnumber 'Em.
 Bob Dylan performed it at The Gaslight Cafe in 1961.
 A 1961 performance by Dylan of the song at a private party was made and later released on a bootleg record, The Minneapolis Party Tape.

-Scott Menchin published a 2012 children's book, Riding in My Car, inspired by the song, and including his illustrations of the lyrics.
+New York–based author Scott Menchin published a 2012 children's book, Riding in My Car, inspired by the song, and including his illustrations of the lyrics.